itt-learning-groups/2021_06_23/README.md

     * Wait a moment, then check the `prod` pods list again: `kubectl get pods -n default -l env=prod -o wide`
     * Note a few relevant lines from the deployment description: `kubectl describe deploy nginx-deployment-prod -n default | grep -E '^Replicas|^OldReplicaSets|^NewReplicaSet'`
   * Ability to scale is one of the important capabilities of a `deployment` object.
 Note that...
-    * That ability is actually provided by the `replicaSet` object that a `deployment` object contains; it's not actually an ability of the `deployment` object itself.
-(You can create a replicaSet object on its own and use it to scale pods without creating a deployment.)
+    * That ability is actually provided by the `replicaSet` object that a `deployment` object contains: It's not actually an ability of the `deployment` object itself.
+(You can create a replicaSet object on its own and use it to scale pods without creating a deployment object.)
-    * That ability is manual only unless we employ more machinery.
+    * That ability is manual only -- unless we employ more machinery.
 A replicaSet, on its own, can't autoscale.
 In some ways, a replicaSet looks a lot like the AWS auto-scaling groups we examined this spring; but they can't autoscale on their own.
+Remember this fact: We'll come back to it when we talk about pod autoscaling.
   * Another important capability of a `deployment` object is update management...

   * `Deployment` objects can do smooth version updates.